emtee40/uup-misc/FAQ.md

 Alternatively this could be a build of a different release type that was mistaken for a duplicate.

+## I received an ISO with a different version than one selected on the website
+There are multiple causes of this:
+ * You have unchecked the `Include updates` option on the download page
+ * The conversion process has failed to include the updates
+ * The conversion was done using Linux/macOS scripts, which do not support installing updates

+To fix this issue you'll need to redo the conversion process and make sure that:
+ * The "Include updates" option on the download page is checked
+ * The conversion process did not report any errors
+ * The conversion was done on Windows, preferably a modern version

+Including updates is crucial to receive a version selected on the website due to the way UUP sets are provided by Microsoft.

+An UUP set consists of the base build (typically .1 for releases, .1000 for previews), and updates for it, which bring it up to the desired version.
+That means, if you fail to include these updates, you'll receive a base build, not the one you selected.

 ## Help!
 My Windows copy is missing "Windows Security" app or "Settings" app does not open.
 This applies only to Windows 11, version 22H2 and later.